Classical RHETORICAL ARGUMENTATION

 – Generalization to its persuasive dimension.
 Nietzsche assimilates the rhetorical function to the persuasive function of language, see persuasion.

-— Restriction to its linguistic dimension and liquidation of its cognitive dimensions.
+– Restriction to the linguistic dimension and liquidation of the cognitive dimensions.
 The apparent logic of the five components of rhetorical production was profoundly challenged in the Renaissance (Ong 1958).
-The three components related to thought (invention, disposition, memory) were separated from those related to language (expression and delivery).
-Inventio, the bone of argumentation, was cast out of rhetoric and language was no longer considered to be the fundamental moment of the discursive process.
-An orphan of the inventio, rhetoric redefined its object, moving away from social discourses to focus on literature and belles-lettres, and developing a passion for the autonomous study of the discourse variations and stylistic figures.
+The three components related to thought (invention, disposition, and memory) were separated from the two components related to language (expression and delivery).
+Inventio, the foundation of argumentation, was removed from rhetoric.
+Rhetoric redefined its subject matter, shifting its focus from social discourse to literature and belles-lettres, and developing a passion for the autonomous study of the discourse variations and stylistic figures.

 Rhetorical situations may be defined as complexes of persons, events, objects and relations presenting an actual or potential exigence, which can be partially or completely removed if discourse, introduced into the situation, can so constrain human decision or action as to bring about the significant modification of the exigence (Bitzer [1968], p.
 5).

-— Extension to any semiotic domain.
+– Extension to any semiotic domain.
 Rhetoric naturally extends to the co-verbal and paraverbal signifiers.
-Moreover, any strategic implementation of a semiotic system can be legitimately be considered as rhetorical practice; the rhetoric of painting, of music, of architecture, for example.
+Furthermore, the strategic implementation of any semiotic system can be legitimately be considered rhetorical practice: rhetoric of painting, of music, of architecture for example.